-Core faculty: Faculty with full faculty status, rights, responsibilities, privileges, and college voting rights as defined by the institution and who have primary responsibility to the program.
-These faculty members are appointed to teach athletic training courses, advise, and mentor students in the athletic training program.
-Core, full-time faculty report to, are evaluated by, and are assigned responsibilities by the administrator (chair or dean), in consultation with the program director, of the academic unit in which the program is housed.
+Core faculty: Core faculty members are involved in meeting the day to day needs of the program, including but not limited to teaching athletic training courses, advising, and mentoring athletic training students, engaging in scholarship, and fulfilling other roles and responsibilities as assigned by the Program Director.
+Core faculty must have faculty status, rights, responsibilities, privileges, and voting rights as defined by the institution.
+Core faculty report to, are evaluated by, and are assigned responsibilities by the administrator (chair or dean), in consultation with the program director, of the academic unit in which the program is housed.
 A core faculty member must be an athletic trainer or physician.

-\Added last sentence 'A core faculty member must be an athletic trainer or physician" to the definition; approved by Commission on February 1, 2019 values, beliefs and behaviors, including tailoring delivery to meet patients' social, cultural, and linguistic needs.
+Added last sentence 'A core faculty member must be an athletic trainer or physician" to the definition; approved by Commission on February 1, 2019

-Cultural competency: the ability of both providers and systems to provide care to patients with diverse
+Cultural competency: the ability of both providers and systems to provide care to patients with diverse values, beliefs and behaviors, including tailoring delivery to meet patients' social, cultural, and linguistic needs.^{2,3}